brandendupont-mcw/second-cms/src/documentation-pages/technical-notes.md

 ### Demographics

+**Age**: Defendant and victim age is calculated at the time of the case is filed.

+**Gender**: Gender is defined as determined by law enforcement in the following categories: Male, Female, Other.

 <a name="ethnicity"></a>**Ethnicity**: For purposes of these indicators, ethnicity is defined as Hispanic or non-Hispanic.

 <a name="race"></a>**Race**: Race is defined as the racial category as determined by law enforcement in the following categories: Hispanic, Black, American Indian, Asian, White, and Other.